Jill Dutton: Political career

 Dutton previously served as the president of the Republican Women of Van Zandt and as a trustee of the Van Independent School District.

 Following the expulsion of Republican Bryan Slaton on May 9, 2023, (Note: Slaton had previously resigned his seat, but the Texas House of Representatives continued with the expulsion effort in order to prevent him from continuing to receive the benefits of his office until a successor was elected.)
 Dutton ran in the November 7, 2023, special election held to succeed him.
 No candidate received a majority of votes, with Dutton advancing to a runoff against fellow Republican Brent Money.

-Dutton was supported by Congressman Lance Gooden, former Governor Rick Perry, local elected officials and grassroots supporters in her campaign, while Money received support from governor Greg Abbott, attorney general Ken Paxton, and many people on the far-right.
+Dutton was supported by Congressman Lance Gooden, former Governor Rick Perry, local elected officials and grassroots supporters in her campaign, while Money received support from governor Greg Abbott, and attorney general Ken Paxton.
 Dutton narrowly defeated Money in the runoff, held on January 30, 2024.
 She was sworn into office on February 14, 2024.

 Dutton ran for re-election but was defeated by Brent Money in the Republican primary on March 5, 2024.